 Human Resources as your new best friend

 Brand infringement awareness is quite low among Chinese people.
 They may not value a brand the same way we do.
-So, if you have Chinese employees you need to explain them the value of IP protection, and show them that the brand is a valuable business asset worth to be protected.
-Educate them about confidentiality requirements and consequences of IP violations.
+So, if you have Chinese employees you need to explain to them the value of IP protection and show them that the brand is a valuable business asset worth to be protected.
+Educate them about confidentiality requirements and the consequences of IP violations.

 You can also grant access to information according to the job title and function of employees.
 Control their access to sensitive data and equipment/facilities.

-If you provide licenses for third parties to use your product or brand, we advise you to include a clause in the license agreement providing dispute to be dealt with alternative jurisdiction.
-For this, Hong-Kong may be the best choice.
-Its faster and more efficient than what you’ll find in China at the moment.
+If you provide licenses for third parties to use your product or brand, we advise you to include a clause in the license agreement providing a dispute to be dealt with alternative jurisdiction.
+For this, Hong Kong may be the best choice.
+It’s faster and more efficient than what you’ll find in China at the moment.

 In case of brand infringement, you’ll get two choices: